qor/qor/example/tutorial/bookstore/README.md

 ![qor_translate1](https://raw.githubusercontent.com/qor/qor/docs_and_tutorial/example/tutorial/bookstore/screenshots/qor_translate1.png)

-Set the english translation to `Translations`, use the target language switcher in the table header and change the target language to `jp` (japanese) and translate it to `翻訳`.
+Set the English translation to `Translations`, use the target language switcher in the table header and change the target language to `jp` (Japanese) and translate it to `翻訳`.
 Now reload admin and you will see your translation in the menu on the left.

 ![qor_translate2](https://raw.githubusercontent.com/qor/qor/docs_and_tutorial/example/tutorial/bookstore/screenshots/qor_translate2.png)